Land and Infinite Debt Rollover: Endowment economy

 \paragraph{Asset}

-There is a unit supply of a long-lived asset, which pays exogenous dividend $D_t\ge 0$ at time $t$ in units of the consumption good.
-Let $P_t$ be the (endogenous) ex-dividend asset price at time $t$.
-We assume $D_t>0$ infinitely often so that $P_t>0$ for all $t$.
-At $t=0$, the asset is initially owned by the old.
+There is a unit supply of land, which pays exogenous dividend (rent) $r_t\ge 0$ at time $t$ in units of the consumption good.
+Let $P_t$ be the (endogenous) ex-dividend land price at time $t$.
+We assume $r_t>0$ infinitely often so that $P_t>0$ for all $t$.
+At $t=0$, land is initially owned by the old.

 \paragraph{Equilibrium}

 Generation $t$ maximizes the utility $U_t(c_t^y,c_{t+1}^o)$ subject to the budget constraints